syndesisio/syndesis-qe/README.md

 The list of all scenarios(tags) is in the [List of scenarios](#list-of-scenarios) chapter.

-#### GitHub issue tags
+#### GitHub and ENTESB Jira issue tags

-A scenario may optionally be tagged with one or more tags in the form `@gh-<issue-number>`.
-If such a scenario fails, the relevant GitHub issues are checked and a summary is written in the cucumber report.
+A scenario may optionally be tagged with one or more tags in the form `@gh-<issue-number>` or `@ENTESB-<issue-number>` If such a scenario fails, the relevant GitHub or Jira issues are checked and a summary is written in the cucumber report.
 See javadoc of the OnFailHooks class for more info.

 ##### Skipping tests with open issues